 To find out if the words ecstasy or glossolalia existed before the 1800s and how these terms have developed over time.

-As described previously in A History of Glossolalia: Origins, it was approximately 1830 that the new definition of tongues as glossolalia was introduced in German religious circles, but it was not universal.
-Neither was the concept found in the popular realm of English works until Farrar introduced it in 1879.
-So far, this proposition has been proven through tertiary source materials with a few references to primary and secondary source materials.
+As described previously in A History of Glossolalia: Origins, it was approximately 1830 that the introduction of tongues as glossolalia first occurred in German religious circles, but it was not universal.
+Neither was the concept found in the realm of English works until Farrar introduced it in 1879.
+The previous article cited tertiary source materials with few references to primary and secondary ones.

-A further examination of the primary, secondary and additional tertiary source books is required to substantiate the assertion that the term glossolalia was added after 1879.
+A further examination of the primary, secondary, and additional tertiary sourcebooks is required to substantiate the addition of glossolalia as a tongues doctrine after 1879.
 Indeed, after careful review of such materials, this was found to be true.
-The Gift of Tongues Project likes to substantiate all claims and therefore the following is how this conclusion was arrived at.
+The Gift of Tongues Project likes to substantiate all claims.
+Therefore, the rest of the document is for providing the actual evidence.
 The article then goes one step further to document how this influence affects us today.

 Table of Contents

-- Glossolalia in Greek dictionaries published before 1879
+- Glossolalia in foreign dictionaries published before 1879

 The following Greek dictionaries were published before 1879 and demonstrate that the word ecstasy, glossolalia or a related synonym did not exist at all in any Greek dictionary published before 1879.